 This cocktail is so easy to make.
-In Mexico, they’ll often make it with a grapefruit soda, but you can also make it with fresh grapefruit juice and sparkling water/club soda.
-It will be less sweet, but to me that’s better.
+As mentioned, it's traditionally made with grapefruit soda, but you can also make it with fresh grapefruit juice and sparkling water or club soda.
+It will be less sweet, but to me that's better.
 You get to enjoy the fresh flavor much more.
-Just pour the tequila over some ice, add the grapefruit juice, a squeeze of lime and some soda water then serve.
-If you want it sweeter, mix in a little sugar with the juice, but otherwise that’s it.

 Try these other easy cocktails: